wasabi-peanut/5e-Combat-Manager/README.md

 A detailed changelog is on the first sheet of the spreadsheet.

 ## TL;DR and download
 [Here](https://drive.google.com/open?id=0ByMhRbTvKiaCaEtydDNRdHdJOEk)'s the spreadsheet.
 The first sheet is a table of contents and guide.
 I recommend you clone it to your Google Drive and use it there.
-Works best when viewed with Google Sheets (It's compatible with Excel, it just looks ugly).
+Works best when viewed with Google Sheets (It's mostly compatible with Excel, it just looks ugly).